Spring Sky

 where wild women, their hips swaying as they work,

-sing and sigh.
+sing, and sigh.

-Where the guitar players with manly chins
+Where the guitar-players with manly chins

-stubbled and dark, and with strong white teeth
+and strong white teeth

 laugh, and stroke